Abstracted-Labs/InvArch/ipf/README.md

   },
   "name": {
     "type": "string",
-    "description": "Name of the IPT.
+    "description": "Name of the IPF.
 E.g. Hover Craft Schematics, Hover Craft PoC."
   },
   "sn": {
     "type": "string",
-    "description": "Serial number or issuance number of the IPT, padded so that its total length is 16, e.g. 0000000000000123"
+    "description": "Serial number or issuance number of the IPF, padded so that its total length is 16, e.g. 0000000000000123"
   },
   "metadata?": {
     "type": "string",